How To Grow And Deepen New Friendships

 This one is often a side effect of opening up to each other.
 You can't totally control it, but it really helps when it happens.
 One thing that makes a friendship stronger is when you both realize you share something in common, something you can't find in most people, and feel an increased sense of connection and being understood because of that.
 A handful of examples are:

-- You both really love cars and can talk to each other about technical stuff that flies over other people's heads.
+- You both really love cars and can talk to each other about technical stuff that flies over most people's heads.

 - You share the same warped sense of humor, which none of your other friends get.